mozilla/chromeless/packages/jetpack-core/docs/timer.md

 <api name="setInterval">
 @method
   Schedules `callback` to be called repeatedly every `ms` milliseconds.
+Any additional arguments are passed straight through to the callback.
 @returns {integer}
   An ID that can later be used to unschedule the callback.
 @param callback {callback}